alphanwtn/zooming-app/README.md

 ### Performance

-The performance of the app has been tested using Lighthouse, resulting in a score of 76/100.
-This score could be improved if the assets were served via a CDN, but this is currently out of scope for this project.
+The app's performance has undergone testing with Lighthouse, yielding a score of 76/100.
+Enhancements could be made by serving assets through a CDN, although this falls beyond the current project scope.
+Nevertheless, assets have been compressed to .webp format to mitigate latency.

 ## Coding Practices